 - position the mouse over an object;

 - press the mouse button and hold, while dragging it to the desired position (hold Ctrl to move the shape in horizontal or vertical direction only);

 - release the mouse button.

-Fig. 1: Drag to move the selection.
+Drag to move the selection.
 Transformations (such as moving, scaling, rotating) are easy thanks to the two-way arrows.
+Click the selection a second time to access skew and rotating functions.

 To scale (change the size of) an object: